waldrain/waldrain.github.io/moniwonig.md

 - move the PV system on the stairwell wall &ndash; not needed
 - marked holes for the air vents in the bathroom-stairwell wall
 - restore the original ferroli circulation pump &ndash; done 2023-03-12
+- prepare air vent hole for output air

 Todo:

 - build arduino voltage controlled switch
-- prepare air vent holes in stairwell treppenhaus wall
+- prepare air vent hole for input air in stairwell treppenhaus wall
 - move mirror, shelf and cupboard out of the way
 - prepare vibration insulating heat pump platform
 - prepare electrical installation